Port St. Lucie, FL Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

-Yes, when you ship a vehicle to or from Port St. Lucie, FL, our all‑inclusive quotes include full insurance coverage.
-All carriers we work with must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, and we verify their policies are active for the entire trip.
-This protection applies to every shipment moving through the Port St. Lucie auto‑transport hub.
+Yes, our quotes for shipping vehicles to or from Port St. Lucie are all‑inclusive.
+All carriers we work with must carry at least $1,000,000 in liability and $100,000 in cargo insurance, and we confirm the policy is active for the entire trip.
+When you ship from the Port St. Lucie terminal, we double‑check the carrier’s coverage so your car is protected throughout the journey.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.